-The Self Sufficiency Program at SENDCAA is comprised of a variety of services all designed to improve the standard of living and help promote the self-sufficiency of low-income individuals.
+The Self Sufficiency program is comprised of a variety of services all designed to improve the standard of living and help promote the self-sufficiency of low-income individuals.